michaelnowotny/cocos/README.md

 ### Packaged examples:

 1. Estimating Pi via Monte Carlo
-2. Option Pricing in a Stochastic Volatility Model
+2. Option Pricing in a Stochastic Volatility Model via Monte Carlo
 3. Numeric evaluation of SymPy array expressions on the GPU

-### Estimating Pi via Monte-Carlo
+### 1. Estimating Pi via Monte-Carlo

 The following code estimates Pi via Monte-Carlo simulation.
 Since Cocos offers a NumPy-like API, the same code works on the both the GPU and the CPU via NumPy.